hmxxu/BeatBuddy/reports/report1.md

 ### outline your plans and goals for the following week (per person)

+Pu
+ * Figure out how to intergrate frontend and backend
+ * Finish mobile version of mock-ups

 Pahn
  * Will try to get Github to display our static webpage